-How do you use the right channel at the right time, achieve a good performance and a good result?
-We need to know the advantage and the chances of success for the different numerical solutions to develop a specific plan for the integrated digital planning.
+How do you use the right channel at the right time, to achieve a good performance and a good result?
+We need to know the advantage and the chances of success for the different numerical solutions to develop a specific plan for integrated digital planning.
 In 2011, digital trends include social marketing, content marketing, and mobile marketing services to name a few.
-These will be the main discussion points for all advertisers, agencies and media owners.
+These will be the main discussion points for all advertisers, agencies, and media owners.

 1. Community Management

 Brands must understand their target.
 Social networks are a phenomenon in China, especially companies like SinaWeibo, which is becoming the leading Chinese SNS.
-They boast 350 million subscribers (on about 550 million Internet users).
-Time spent on social networks increased 40% on Weibo and users log into their accounts 6 days a week.
+They boast 350 million subscribers (about 550 million Internet users).
+Time spent on social networks increased by 40% on Weibo and users log into their accounts 6 days a week.
 There has been a socialization of business on Weibo.
 If you are interested in that topic, you can read our article about Digital marketing in China.